This is the second of two posts about the region centred on Mount Ararat. The first post is here.

 Eventually, the city of Kars and the building that couldn’t make up its mind whether it was a church or a mosque fell into the hands of secular, Kemalist Turkey.
 The former church/mosque came close to being knocked down and then became, among other things, a petroleum storage depot.
 It was reconsecrated as a mosque in 1993: the Kümbet or Domed Mosque.
 It is now part of a larger mosque complex.

 A tour around the former Kars Cathedral, now part of a mosque complex

 From Kars, we went a short distance eastward to Ani, a ruined city hard on the border with modern Armenia, which had once been a centre of an old-time Armenian empire with a similar Armenian cathedral to the one in Kars, before being over-run by the Seljuks and Saltuks in its turn.
-Unfortunately, Ani never really bounced back from its Mediaeval calamities, which included earthuakes as well as wars, and has been entirely abandoned for the past 300 years.
+Unfortunately, Ani never really bounced back from its Mediaeval calamities, which included earthquakes as well as wars, and has been entirely abandoned for the past 300 years.

-Modern Armenia is much smaller than the area historically controlled by Armenians, which at one time ran all the way down to the Mediteranean and well into modern Turkey.
+Modern Armenia is much smaller than the area historically controlled by Armenians, which at one time ran all the way down to the Mediterranean and well into modern Turkey.
 Those regions had been disputed three times over in comparatively recent times, by the Armenians, Turks and Kurds.

 Ani is now a World Heritage site and the United Nations is helping to restore it.
 So, there’s a lot of scaffolding in view.

 Here are some collages of Ani that show its many churches and also a surviving section of the city’s early-Mediaeval walls.

 I spoke to an Armenian tour guide who led huge tour groups from Armenia to Ani, groups sixty or seventy strong.
 The Armenian women in the tour groups wore head scarves similar to devout Muslims.
 I don’t know whether this was a disguise or just the local Christian custom as well.